How to choose the perfect Tablet PC?

 Not without significance are the screen proportions – 4:3 or 16:9/10, the production of which neocore tablets are focused on.

-It's a good idea 4:3 works better when reading websites and all kinds of magazines/documents, while 16:9/10 like neocore E1 and N1– mostly when watching a video, although it is said to be more universal.
+It's a good idea 4:3 works better when reading websites and all kinds of magazines/documents, while 16:9/10 like NEOCORE E2– mostly when watching a video, although it is said to be more universal.
 However, the truth is that each of us individually should set the preferred screen aspect ratio – just as it is with its diagonal.

 There are still other issues.
 One of the most often overlooked is screen protection – Gorilla Glass, Corning Fit, any protective glass – it's worth looking into the equipment we're interested in to see if it offers something like that.
 In the case of tablets with Windows system, it's worth checking, among other things, the number of pressure points supported, and thus – the possibility of using the stylus professionally.
 However, it's also worth bearing in mind how many points are supported by the multitouch (five or ten fingers simultaneously recognized by the screen).